15 Famous Churches in Barcelona Spain You Must Visit

 Next up, we have the majestic Barcelona Cathedral, also known as the Cathedral of the Holy Cross and Saint Eulalia or La Seu.

-Located in the heart of the Gothic Quarter, this beauty took a few centuries (13th to 15th) to complete.
+Located in the heart of the Gothic Quarter, this church took a few centuries (13th to 15th) to complete.

 Its towering spires and intricate details are a testament to the Gothic architecture style, making it one of the most famous monuments in Spain.